nickjwhite/diogenes/README.md

     make -f mk.tlg-phi-words PHIDIR=/path/to/phi TLGDIR=/path/to/tlg_e

-If you would prefer to generate the wordlists from the Perseus corpora (which have less extensive coverage but are freely available), run this command instead:
+If you prefer to generate the wordlists from the Perseus corpora (which have less extensive coverage but are freely available), run this command instead:

     make -f mk.perseus-words

+### Step 2

 The next step is to generate the morphological data by running Morpheus over the wordlists.
 This is the only part of the build